-The current elimination format of NASCAR’s Chase for the Sprint Cup postseason is down to the final weekend of its third season, and one thing has been clear during the format’s first two seasons of finales – it truly is winner-take-all.
+The current elimination format of the Monster Energy NASCAR Cup Series playoffs is down to the final weekend of its fifth season, and one thing has been clear during the format’s first four seasons of finales – it truly is winner take all.

-While Busch’s statistics at Homestead may not look strong with an average finish of 21.1, it certainly isn’t indicative of how he can run at the 1.5-mile South Florida oval.
+While Busch’s statistics at Homestead, where he has an average finish of 18.5, may not be his best, they certainly aren’t indicative of how he can run at the 1.5-mile oval.
 Busch dominated the 267-lap season finale in 2012, leading six times for a race-high 191 laps.
-But while he had the dominant car, the Las Vegas native had to settle for a fourth-place finish after a long, green-flag run to the checkered flag saw the M&M’S team come up short on fuel and foiled a seemingly certain win in the closing laps.
-He backed up his strong run from 2012 with an eighth-place finish in 2013, and had a strong run going in 2014 before a driveline issue put him in the garage for several laps, foiling another chance at the win.
-His most impressive race at Homestead came one year ago, as he was the top championship-eligible car for much of the 400-mile race, leading six times for a total of 41 laps and bringing home the win and the championship.
+But while he had the dominant car, the Las Vegas native had to settle for a fourth-place finish after a long, green-flag run to the checkered flag, the M&M’S team come up short on fuel and a seemingly certain win was foiled in the closing laps.
+He backed up his strong run from 2012 with an eighth-place finish in 2013 and had a strong run going in 2014 before a driveline issue put him in the garage for several laps, foiling another chance at the win.
+Busch’s most impressive race at Homestead came in 2015, when he had the top championship-eligible car for much of the 400-mile race, leading six times for a total of 41 laps and bringing home the win and the championship.

-So, as Busch heads to South Florida with everything on the line, it will be time to roll up the sleeves again and get to work, much like the entire Chase, knowing full well the plan is to win the race in order to guarantee a second consecutive Sprint Cup championship.
+So, as Busch heads to South Florida with everything on the line Sunday, the M&M’S driver has the mindset that it’s a must-win situation in order to guarantee a second Cup Series championship.